lxndrblz/anatole/exampleSite/content/english/post/series-part-1.md

 ---
 ```

-Each individual post will now also show the other posts in the series under the `See Also` heading.
+Each individual post will now also show the other posts in the series under the `Posts in this Series` heading.